What is Anthropology: What It Means to be Human

-More recently, anthropologist Jeremy Trombley writes of Anthropology and making a difference and The Purpose of Anthropology.
+More recently, anthropologist Jeremy Trombley writes of Anthropology and making a difference.
 Anthropologist Tim Ingold similarly sees an alliance across the disciplines of anthropology, art, and architecture:

 The truth is that the propositions of art and architecture, to the extent that they carry force, must be grounded in a profound understanding of the lived world, and conversely that anthropological accounts of the manifold ways in which life is lived would be of no avail if they were not brought to bear on speculative inquiries into what the possibilities for human life might be.
 Thus art, architecture and anthropology have in common that they observe, describe and propose.

-–Being Alive: Essays on Movement, Knowledge and Description, p.ix
+—Being Alive: Essays on Movement, Knowledge and Description, p.xi

-Other recent statements about anthropological purpose include Anthropology is the best major to change your life, which draws on Anthropology and Moral Optimism (see sidebar).
+Other statements about anthropological purpose include Anthropology is the best major to change your life, which draws on Anthropology and Moral Optimism.
 What these pieces share is a conviction that observation and analysis goes together with participation and making a difference.